 You can make them a reality!
 And you can tick off the list of getting your dream house first.

-Amid the pandemic, you might also have managed to grow your business, and now you are now starting to seek additional business space.
+Amid the pandemic, you might also have managed to grow your business.
+Now, you are now starting to seek additional business space.
 It just excites you how you are ready to launch once in-person office work completely returns.

-Real estate property prices recovery projected.
+1. Real estate property prices are projected to recover.

 A total of 226 cities have participated in the said survey, which showed that the Philippine house prices posted an increase of 1.8 percent in 2019-2020 and 5.6 percent in 2020 to the present year.

 Next year’s property price recovery is also supported by a professional services and investment management firm, Colliers International Philippines.